Sunday, June 30, 2013

 Garden Maze

-It finally feels like Spring around here.
+It finally feels like Spring here.
 Time to celebrate with something fresh and new!
 Aussie quilter Marian Edwards posted this little quilt on her beautiful blog, a must read for anyone interested in antique and reproduction quilts, especially of the small variety.

 Marian designed her quilt with bits and pieces leftover from previous projects.
 Hmm...
 I had some of the very same bits lying around my own sewing room!